-Copyright © Lath-cut-records.com All rights reserved.
+Copyright 2019 © Lathe-cut-records.com All rights reserved.

 The Neumann cutting lathe and the HAECO SC-1 cutting head was the one used to cut The misfits first 45 7 inch disc "Cough Cool".

 In 1980 Flowers Mastering, was my company, the only name actually registered as a DBA, at 750 8th Ave.
 New York, NY10036.
 Located in the same building as the RGH Record pressing plant owned by George S. Srolovits, I wonder how he's doing, I believe he became a Rabbi.
 Today RGH pressing would have been a gold mine.

-In 1984 I entered in a short contract agreement with Allied Recording Products in Long Island City, Queens, NY, and relocated my record cutting lathe at the Allied manufacturing plant to do quality control cutting of the acetate blanks.
+In 1984 I entered in a short contract agreement with John Palutis at Allied Recording Products in Long Island City, Queens, NY, and relocated my record cutting lathe there at Allied manufacturing plant to do quality control cutting of the acetate blanks.